 Symptoms of a Cluttered Hard Drive

-If you are not sure that your MacBook Pro needs a clean up, here are a few symptoms that often mean your hard drive is a mess and is due for an easy tune-up.
-A cluttered hard drive is pretty normal, especially if you’ve had your computer for a while so don’t worry if any of this is happening to your machine.
+A cluttered hard drive is pretty normal, especially if you’ve had your computer for a while.
+So don’t worry if any of this is happening to your machine.

 If your MacBook Pro is running slower than usual, you may notice:

 - Programs and apps take a long to load

 - Web pages crash or don’t load